 Edward, Jessica, and their son were living in a one-bedroom apartment for five years.
 In the beginning, the apartment was a quiet and peaceful place, but that changed, and it was no longer the case.
-With a baby, it makes no sense for them to live in a place that is no longer safe or private.
+With a baby, it made no sense for them to live in a place that is no longer safe or private.

 We have been together for 10 years and we have moved 9 times.
 We just want stability.
 We want to build equity to achieve our goals.” said Edward.